Alistair Gentry

 A person wearing a pink mask, with a pink wig, white googly eyes, and wearing a pink kimono and one white glove.
 Beside them is DoxBox trustbot, an artificial intelligence who lives in a pink box and has an animated face.

-Highlights of my career so far include the publication of two novels, being artist in residence at the University of Edinburgh’s Genomics Policy & Research Forum, exhibiting my films at La Biennale di Venezia, being awarded the Berwick Gymnasium Artist Fellowship by English Heritage and Arts Council England, everything I’ve done in Japan (日本は私の好きな場所です! 私が帰るように私を招待してください…) and most recently being artist in residence at the Open Data Institute in London, researching and building DoxBox trustbot.
+Highlights of my career so far include the publication of two novels, being artist in residence at the University of Edinburgh’s Genomics Policy & Research Forum, exhibiting my films at La Biennale di Venezia, being awarded the Berwick Gymnasium Artist Fellowship by English Heritage and Arts Council England, everything I’ve done in Japan (日本は私の好きな場所です! 私が帰るように私を招待してください…), being artist in residence at the Open Data Institute in London, making work with some communities and collaborators over the course of many years, researching and building DoxBox trustbot, and most recently working in East London on a UCL commission, the video installation Unbuilt Environments about disabled peoples’ urban utopias and dystopias.

 I’ve been an artist in residence in England, Scotland, Wales, Norway and China: always a properly paid and supported artist in residence, incidentally, not the type you pay for yourself which is just going on holiday really, isn’t it?
 Not that I don’t like holidays.
 Maybe I’ll have one someday.
 I also accidentally set up the planet Earth’s number one online source for the full and unexpurgated erotic letters of James Joyce.
-Subsequently exploited for clicks and clout by everyone from the Paris Review and The Guardian to Buzzfeed and Funny or Die, not to mention a “performance maker” who got pretty much a whole show at a London theatre out of it without a word of thanks to me, which really takes the piss when that’s literally my job.
+Subsequently exploited for clicks and clout by everyone from the Paris Review and The Guardian to Buzzfeed and Funny or Die, not to mention a “performance maker” who got a whole show at a London theatre out of it without a word of thanks or acknowledgment, which really takes the piss when that’s my job and there’s literally only one place they could have got the material from.
 You’re welcome, Earth.
 I’m still glad I did it, though.

 Many of my projects are the result of extensive research in particular places, subjects and communities, sometimes over the course of many years.
 Read a 2011 interview with me by fellow writer and artist Iain Aitch here or one I did in 2014 for the exhibition Lecture-Performance here.